jonro2955/jonro2955/README.md

 # Here are some of my projects:

-### Job Tracker (under development)
+### Job Tracker

 https://user-images.githubusercontent.com/74517218/201500188-8cb57f26-d920-42a0-bf0b-267b9811ebef.mp4

 This PERN stack (Postgres, Express, React, Node) application allows job seekers to save the details of each job application they make while searching for a job.
 Unlike a typical spreadsheet, this application provides users a custom interface that is optimized for managing such data.
 For each job application, it will store the job description, URLs, research notes, dates, resumes, cover letters and more in a Postgres databse, which can then be searched, filtered, viewed and edited from a user-friendly React front end.
-Note: Site is under construction.

 [![websit](https://img.shields.io/website-up-down-green-red/http/monip.org.svg)](https://jonro2955.github.io/job-tracker-client/)